coalesceio/Streams-and-Task-Nodes/README.md

 ## Delta Stream Merge

-The Coalesce Delta Stream Merge UDN is a node that allows you to develop and deploy a stream on top of a table, view or dynamic table.
+The Coalesce Delta Stream Merge UDN is a node that allows you to develop and deploy a stream on top of a table, view ,dynamic table,external iceberg and external table.
 Also, provides option to create a target table to merge data handling inserts,deletes and updates from source with a task on top of it.

 A stream logically takes an initial snapshot of every row in the source object (e.g. table, dynamic table, or the underlying tables for a view) by initializing a point in time (called an offset) as the current transactional version of the object.
 The change tracking system utilized by the stream then records information about the DML changes after this snapshot was taken.
 Change records provide the state of a row before and after the change.
 Change information mirrors the column structure of the tracked source object and includes additional metadata columns that describe each change event.